hquach/sqoop/01-command-lines.md

 	--table cities \
 	--target-dir /etl/input/cities

-# To specify the parent directory for all your Sqoop jobs, instead use the --warehousedir parameter:
+# To specify the parent directory for all your Sqoop jobs:

 sqoop import \
 	--connect jdbc:mysql://mysql.example.com/sqoop \